Cord-cutting: Market impact

 Parks Associates estimated that in 2008, about 900,000 American households relied entirely on the Internet for television viewing; by 2017, this figure had increased to 22.2 million.
 Leichtman Research Group found that 6% of Americans watched at least one show online each week in 2008, a figure that grew to 8% in 2009.
 The number of Americans subscribing to cable service increased 2% in 2008, but the growth had slowed.
 Sanford C. Bernstein & Co. found that in the fourth quarter of 2008, the increase was seven-tenths of one percent, or 220,000 homes, the lowest ever recorded.
 A Centris report showed that 8% of Americans expected to cancel their pay-television service by the third quarter of 2009.
 About half of Americans tried to get a better deal from a provider other than the one they were subscribed to.
-Free-to-air catch-up, paid streaming services like Netflix and Hulu, niche interest services like Crunchyroll, and paid services offering cable television shows for cheaper like Disney+ and HBO Max, made cancelling service possible for those who would be unable to see television programming over the air.
-Sports programming was a big reason for not cancelling pay-television service, although online options existed for many events.
+Free-to-air catch-up, paid streaming services like Netflix and Hulu, niche interest services like Crunchyroll, and paid services offering cable television shows for cheaper like Disney+ and HBO Max, made canceling service possible for those who would be unable to see television programming over the air.
+Sports programming was a big reason for not canceling pay-television service, although online options existed for many events.
 Another problem was the inability to watch many programs live, or at least soon enough in the case of a television series.

 2010 was the first year that pay-television saw quarterly subscriber declines.
 In the second quarter of 2012, Sanford Bernstein determined that losses took place in five quarters.
 Leichtman found that the decrease in pay subscriptions was not happening in large numbers.
 One reason was that some sports events, as well as other types of television (such as series airing on cable-originated networks), could not be seen online.
 Sanford Bernstein said the number of pay-television subscribers increased by 677,000 during the first quarter of 2010, and a poll conducted by The New York Times and CBS News showed that 88% of people surveyed had such a service, and only 15% had considered going exclusively to web services.
 People under the age of 45, the survey said, were four times more likely to use the Internet only.
 To combat the trend, pay television providers were allowing people to stream television programs on desktop, laptop and tablet computers.
 Craig Moffett of Sanford Bernstein still stated that high prices and other methods would eventually drive customers away, calling cord-cutting "perhaps the most overhyped and overanticipated phenomenon in tech history."